 Targeted Pricing and Contracts

 The computational capacity of AI also changes the game by enabling financial institutions to entice customers with more personal, relevant offerings.
-Advances in predictive modelling and machine learning software have made it easier for insurance and loan underwriters for example, to better assess credit quality, and price and market insurance contracts and loans, providing more targeted offers and optimizing ROI.
-By automating many transactional processing tasks, underwriters can be freed to focus on higher value activities such as helping to facilitate sales through relationship building, and providing analysis through their nuanced understanding of unquantifiable factors affecting market conditions.
+Advances in predictive modeling and machine learning software have made it easier for insurance and loan underwriters, for example, to better assess credit quality, and price and market insurance contracts and loans, providing more targeted offers and optimizing ROI.
+By automating many transactional processing tasks, underwriters can be freed to focus on higher-value activities such as helping to facilitate sales through relationship building and providing analysis through their nuanced understanding of unquantifiable factors affecting market conditions.

 Robo-advisors and Automated Algorithmic Trading

-AI is being used by hedge funds, broker-dealers and other financial institutions to find profitable patterns and calibrate in real time new trading rules to rapidly execute thousands or millions of trades a day.
-Meanwhile, automated portfolio managers, or ‘robo-advisors’, have also become increasingly popular especially with millenials who are more comfortable with the idea of ‘human-less’ investing.
-Companies such as Betterment, Wealthsimple, and French startup, Yomoni, automatically buy and sell stocks, bonds and more, based on customer preferences and investment objectives, and many expect such AI powered investment platforms to represent the future of stock trading.
+AI is being used by hedge funds, broker-dealers, and other financial institutions to find profitable patterns and calibrate in real-time new trading rules to rapidly execute thousands or millions of trades a day.
+Meanwhile, automated portfolio managers, or robo-advisors, have also become increasingly popular especially with millennials who are more comfortable with the idea of ‘human-less investing.
+Companies such as Betterment, Wealthsimple, and French startup, Yomoni, automatically buy and sell stocks, bonds, and more, based on customer preferences and investment objectives, and many expect such AI-powered investment platforms to represent the future of stock trading.

-By feeding market data into algorithms, insurance, hedge fund and financial institutions are able to detect trends and identify business opportunities e.g. are married men of a certain age group in a particular region less likely to get into accidents?
+By feeding market data into algorithms, insurance, hedge fund, and financial institutions are able to detect trends and identify business opportunities e.g. are married men of a certain age group in a particular region less likely to get into accidents?
 What demographics are more likely to default on payments over a given time period or loan amount?
-Etc. Machine learning enables machines build their own models or ‘learn’ based on historical data to conduct market analysis in real time.
+Etc. Machine learning enables machines to build their own models or ‘learn’ based on historical data to conduct market analysis in real-time.
 In the future, AI technologies improve, these capabilities may even extend to encompass sentiment and news analysis.

 Security and Regulatory Compliance

 Financial institutions are well aware of the disruptive potential of AI with many, if not all, aspects of their business processes.
-Nevertheless, there remain significant risks and challenges — both with the AI technology itself (e.g. the issue of false positives where AI is flagging activities which are not issues at all), as well as with the security, privacy, legality and ethics of AI use (e.g. who owns the data?
+Nevertheless, there remain significant risks and challenges — both with the AI technology itself (e.g. the issue of false positives where AI is flagging activities that are not issued at all), as well as with the security, privacy, legality, and ethics of AI use (e.g. who owns the data?
 Who is responsible for the actions AI takes?).
 Many also express concerns over the unintended side effects of widespread automated trading and undesirable actions/decisions taken by AI algorithms.